webuild-consortium/webuild-github-policies/docs/04-repository-management.md

 ### 2.2 Stage Descriptions

 #### 2.2.1 Planning
-- Identify need for new repository
-- Define purpose and scope
+Define repository purpose, scope, ownership, and initial structure.
-- Determine ownership and team
-- Plan initial structure

 #### 2.2.2 Approval
-- Submit creation request
+Submit creation request through WP/Group lead to Technical Coordinator for approval and resource allocation.
-- Review by WP/Group lead
-- Approval by Technical Coordinator
-- Resource allocation

 #### 2.2.3 Creation
-- Repository created in organization
+Repository is created in the organization with initial structure, access permissions, and basic files.
-- Initial structure set up
-- Access permissions configured
-- Basic files added

 #### 2.2.4 Setup
-- Complete configuration
-- Add required files
-- Configure branch protection
-- Set up CI/CD (if needed)
-- Add team members
+Complete configuration including required files, branch protection, CI/CD setup, and team member access.

 #### 2.2.5 Active
-- Regular development activity
-- Issue management
-- Pull request reviews
-- Release management
-- Documentation updates
-- Community engagement
+Repository is under active development with regular issue management, pull request reviews, releases, and documentation updates.

 #### 2.2.6 Deprecated
-- No longer actively maintained
-- Security updates only
-- Migration path provided
-- Clear deprecation notice
-- Scheduled for archival
+Repository receives security updates only.
+Migration path and deprecation notice provided, with scheduled archival date.

 #### 2.2.7 Archived
-- Read-only status
-- No further changes
-- Preserved for reference
-- Clear archival notice
-- Historical record maintained
+Repository is read-only and preserved for reference with clear archival notice.

 #### 2.2.8 Deleted
-- Permanently removed
-- Only in exceptional cases
+Permanent removal in exceptional cases only, with full backup and documented justification.
-- Full backup maintained
-- Documented reason for deletion

 ### 2.3 Lifecycle Duration